bofetadas/UWB-RTLS-Tool/README.md

 Clone this repository into Android Studio and look into app/src/main/java/bachelor/test/locationapp/model/BluetoothService.kt.

 Change TAG_MAC to the mac address of your tag and install the app on your Android device.

+Note: You must have at least 3 Anchors running in order to enable the tag to calculate its position within the network.
+If still no position is shown, check the positions of your anchors.
+They must match their position set in their configuration quite exactly.
+Then, move your tag inside your environment.
+Location data should now come in.